LIFEHUBBER

 AI Radar

-OpenAI says it plans to expand its ChatGPT ads pilot to more markets.
+OpenAI said at launch that it planned to expand its ChatGPT ads pilot to more markets.
 The useful question for everyday users is not only whether ads appear, but how clearly they are labeled, whether answers stay independent, and what control users have over personalization.

 Abstract conversational AI interface with a clearly labeled sponsored card.